Han-Lon/Voluntracker/README.md

 # Voluntracker
-## My capstone project in providing a fully Pythonic standalone GUI for managing volunteers in an organization
+## My college capstone project in providing a fully Pythonic standalone GUI for managing volunteers in an organization

 What volunteer can do:
 - Pull down form responses from a Google Forms output file in Google Sheets